sourcegraph/sourcegraph-public-snapshot/doc/dev/product/index.md

 - Each teammate has the customer and product context needed (about customer problems, likely future priorities, possible solutions, etc.) to perform their work effectively.
 - The product vision and roadmap are communicated well to teammates and everyone outside Sourcegraph.

-## Principles

-- Everyone at Sourcegraph is involved in the product.
-- We communicate product plans in ways that are useful to both our team and everyone outside Sourcegraph: on the [product roadmap](../roadmap/index.md), in [issues](../issues.md), and on [our blog](https://about.sourcegraph.com/blog).

 ## Planning

 We plan each project with the project team at least through the [current release](../releases.md).
 The outcome of planning a project is that: